openshift/svt/openshift_scalability/README.md

 ## Using cluster-loader with EBS storage backend
-[openshift documentation](https://docs.openshift.com/container-platform/3.3/install_config/configuring_aws.html) gives explanation what is necessary to do prior to starting pods with persitant storage residing at EBS.Please follow these steps and configure openshift master / node(s) cluster-loader supports `region` option which will create EBSes in region specified.
+[openshift documentation](https://docs.openshift.com/container-platform/3.3/install_config/configuring_aws.html) gives explanation what is necessary to do prior to starting pods with persistent storage residing at EBS.Please follow these steps and configure openshift master / node(s) cluster-loader supports `region` option which will create EBSes in region specified.
 Per openshift documentation, `region` parameter which is configured with
 `awscli` tool.
 `aswcli configure` and answer on questions afterwards.